entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-api.md

 To retrieve the URL of an MS declared through an API claim, add `systemParams.api[claimName].url` to the MFE JavaScript code so it can access that element of the config object.
 The `claimName` is chosen by the user when the API claim was defined.

-Refer to this [Entando demo bundle](https://github.com/entando/entando-showcase-bundle) for an alternative [API URL retrieval method](https://github.com/entando/entando-showcase-bundle/blob/master/microfrontends/another-mfe/src/AnotherMfe.js#L14) which considers the possibility that an element of `systemParams.api[claimName]` is undefined.

 **Installed Bundles**